kubedb/docs/docs/guides/mariadb/update-version/cluster/index.md

 We can see from the above output that the `MariaDBOpsRequest` has succeeded.

-Now, we are going to verify whether the `MariaDB` and the related `StatefulSets` and their `Pods` have the new version image.
+Now, we are going to verify whether the `MariaDB` and the related `PetSets` and their `Pods` have the new version image.
 Let's check,

 ```bash
 $ kubectl get mariadb -n demo sample-mariadb -o=jsonpath='{.spec.version}{"\n"}'